Insulin detemir cartridges

 - Use insulin detemir cartridges with caution in the ELDERLY; if low blood sugar occurs, it may be more difficult to recognize in these patients.

 - Caution is advised when using insulin detemir cartridges in CHILDREN; they may be more sensitive to its effects, especially low blood sugar.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using insulin detemir cartridges while you are pregnant.
-It is not known if insulin detemir cartridges is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use insulin detemir cartridges, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of insulin detemir cartridges: